 Wednesday 15 April: Herculaneum and Sorrento

 This morning we visit the very well-preserved ruins of the ancient seaside town of Herculaneum, destroyed in the earthquake of 79 AD.
 Less visited than neighbouring Pompeii, Herculaneum contains frescoes and mosaics in situ as well as well-preserved atrium houses and baths.
-We then head back to Sorrento for our welcome lunch at a local restaurant.
-The remainder of the day is at leisure.
-Overnight Sorrento (B, L)
+We then head back to Sorrento, the remainder of the day is at leisure.
+Tonight there will be a welcome dinner at a local restaurant.
+Overnight Sorrento (B, D)

 Thursday 16 April: Pompeii